maxwellmckee/Machine_Learning_Linear_Regression/README.md

 # Machine_Learning_Linear_Regression
-Project that uses machine learning to run linear regressions on datasets
+This code uses machine learning to run linear regressions on datasets.
+The code is mostly optimized to work with any inputed "training" and "testing" datasets.
+Right now, the code is set up for training and testing datasets pertaining to a bunch of independent variables that are likely to influence housing prices in Boston.
+The goal is to be able to predict housing prices given a set of inputs (independent variables).